Shogun: Relationship with the emperor

 Unable to usurp the throne, the shoguns sought throughout history to keep the emperor away from the country's political activity, relegating them from the sphere of influence.
 One of the few powers that the imperial house could retain was that of being able to "control time" through the designation of the Japanese Nengō or Eras and the issuance of calendars.

 Emperors twice tried to recover the power they enjoyed before the establishment of the shogunate.
 In 1219 the Emperor Go-Toba accused the Hōjō as outlaws.
 Imperial troops mobilized, leading to the Jōkyū War (1219–1221), which would culminate in the third Battle of Uji (1221).
 During this, the imperial troops were defeated and the emperor Go-Toba was exiled.
 With the defeat of Go-Toba, the samurai government over the country was confirmed.
 At the beginning of the fourteenth century the Emperor Go-Daigo decided to rebel, but the Hōjō, who were then regents, sent an army from Kamakura.
 The emperor fled before the troops arrived and took the imperial insignia.
 The shogun named his own emperor, giving rise to the era Nanboku-chō period (南北朝).

 During the 1850s and 1860s, the shogunate was severely pressured both abroad and by foreign powers.
 It was then that various groups angry with the shogunate for the concessions made to the various European countries found in the figure of the emperor an ally through which they could expel the Tokugawa shogunate from power.
 The motto of this movement was Sonnō jōi (尊王攘夷) and they finally succeeded in 1868, when imperial power was restored after centuries of being in the shadow of the country's political life.

 Legacy

 Today, the head of the Japanese government is the Prime Minister.
 The usage of the term "shogun" has nevertheless continued in colloquialisms.
-A retired Prime Minister who still wields considerable power and influence behind the scenes is called a "shadow shogun" (闇将軍, yami shōgun), a sort of modern incarnation of the cloistered rule.
+A retired Prime Minister who still wields considerable power and influence behind the scenes is called a "shadow shogun", a sort of modern incarnation of the cloistered rule.
 Examples of "shadow shoguns" are former Prime Minister Kakuei Tanaka and the politician Ichirō Ozawa.